padrino/padrino-docs/posts/padrino-0-9-25-slim-and-erubis-caching-and-fixes.md

 Thanks to core member Joshua Hull for the majority of the caching implementation and Joshua Morris (Onethirtyfive), Arthur Chiu, and DAddYE for the Caching documentation.

-Here’s an example of the caching gem usage:
+Here's an example of the caching gem usage:

     # app/app.rb
     class Sample < Padrino::Application